arbyste/jp-mining-note/docs/docs/setuptextmedia.md

 I use a texthooker setup,
 which is able to extract subtitles or text into the browser.
-Once the text is on the browser, you can use Yomichan to select the word and create the Anki card (by clicking on the green plus button).
+Once the text is on the browser, you can use Yomitan to select the word and create the Anki card (by clicking on the green plus button).

 The standard texthooker setup works for most games, and any show with subtitle files.